ijharulislam/Human-Name-Extractor-and-Gender-Predictor/README.md

-This is my first repo with A.I.
+This is my first repo using A.I.

 I Used python natural language processing toolkit (nltk) here.